ArloL/abenteuer-irland/en/about-me.md

 It´s always been a pleasure seeing myself as an „inofficial Ambassador of Ireland“.
-I´ve been inspired by the interest of the German folk to organise irish cookery evenings and presentations about Ireland.
+I´ve been inspired by the interest of the German folk to organise Irish cookery evenings and presentations about Ireland.

 Back in Ireland the neighbours say „I never come home without bringing somebody with me“.
 This led to the idea of organising group travel for those looking for